Pars (Sasanian province)

 Pars (Middle Persian: 𐭯𐭠𐭫𐭮𐭩 Pārs) was a Sasanian province in Late Antiquity, which almost corresponded to the present-day province of Fars.
+It is the indigenous homeland of the Persian people or Pars/Farsiwan people.
 The province bordered Khuzestan in the west, Kirman in the east, Spahan in the north, and Mazun in the south.

 Name

 The Middle Persian name of "Pārs" is derived from Pārsā (𐎱𐎠𐎼𐎿), the Old Persian of the region.
 The English name Persia and Greek name Persis derives from this region.

 Administrative divisions

 Ardashir-Khwarrah

 Ardashir-Khwarrah (Middle Persian: Arđaxšēr-Xwarra, meaning "glory of Ardashir") was founded by the first Sasanian king Ardashir I (r.
 224–242), who made Gor (also founded around the same time) its capital.
 It was the seat of the driyōšān jādag-gōw ud dādwar (advocate), mowbed (chief priest) and andarzbad (councilor) of Pars.

 It formed the southwestern administrative division of Pars, and consisted of a mountainous countryside of the southern Zagros Mountains—much of the territory inhabited later by the Qashqai tribe; with its mountainous terrain and extreme temperature, this was regarded by the geographers as a "sardsīr" (cold zone).
 The Zagros mountains and the coastal plain, along the Persian Gulf, however, was regarded by the geographers as a garmsīr (hot zone).
 In the center of the circular city of Gor, there was a tower-like structure called Terbal, which was similar to a Buddhist stupa.
 Furthermore, there was also a fire-temple which the 10th-century Arab historian al-Masudi reportedly visited.